sonhmai/how-sqlite-works/book-sqlite/chap7_wal/wal.md

 - In essence, the name "roll forward" is a metaphor that describes the action of advancing the state of the database by applying changes from a log.

+Pros of WAL
+1. fewer flushes of the database,
+2. promotes more concurrency as read-transactions do not block write-transactions and a write-transaction does not block read-transactions.
+3. transaction processing is quite faster in most cases.

+Cons of WAL
+1. required memory map support from the operating system.
+2. all applications accessing a database file must run on the same machine.
+3. database files must not be NFS mounted.
+4. multi-database transactions may not be atomic across all databases though atomic in individual databases.
+5. transaction rollback is slightly slower.
+6. need of two additional files (-shm and -wal).
+7. need of checkpointing.

 ## References
 - [How SQLite helps you do ACID](https://fly.io/blog/sqlite-internals-rollback-journal/)